open-source-modelling/Open_Source_Economic_Model/README.md

 So far, we have produced a simple example that can be ran using the script `POC_main.py`.
 A hypothetical portfolio of a few equities and a single fixed liability cash flow profile.
 This example will grow as more development is committed to the main branch.

 ## Ask to the community
-Send us an email at gregor@osmodelling.com with feedback, comments, ideas on what we could do better etc. Do you want to help us on this (very niche) open source project?
+Send us an email at gregor@osmodelling.com with feedback, comments, ideas on what we could do better etc. Do you want to help us on this open source project?

 [Documentation]:https://github.com/open-source-modelling/Open_Source_Economic_Model/tree/main/Documentation
 [OSEM pdf]:https://github.com/open-source-modelling/Open_Source_Economic_Model/blob/main/Documentation/OSEM_POC_Documentation_draft.pdf